aau-claaudia/documentation/docs/guides/performance/performance.md

 Additional factors that influence computational performance:

-CPU architecture
+- **CPU architecture**

-: Your software may be optimised to run faster on an Intel CPU than an AMD CPU, or vice versa.
+  Your software may be optimised to run faster on an Intel CPU than an AMD CPU, or vice versa.

   The Strato platform consists of servers with Intel CPUs as well as